Rutuja9696/TodoList/README.md

 g.margin

 6.Challenges faced:\
--Hold the data even on refresh.(status:unsolved)\
+-Hold the data on refresh.(status:unsolved)\
--TO not allow the invalid data.(status:unsolved)
+-Should not allow invalid data.(status:unsolved)